About The Judoka

-Michael Nolan's cover artwork can be purchased here.
+Michael Nolan's cover artwork can be purchased as

 FINE ART POSTERS

-Each of the three drawings on the left can be bought as fine art prints on textured paper.
+Each of the three drawings on the artwork page can be bought as fine art prints on textured paper.
 The prints are 11x16 inches (A3 size).

 All prints are sent airmail.